timdev/array-undot/README.md

 ## With Laminas ConfigAggregator

-`Undotter` is invokable, which makes it easy to use as a post-processor with Laminas ConfigAggregator.
+`Undotter` is invokable, which makes it easy to use as a post-processor with [laminas-config-aggregator].
 That's handy, since it allows you to un-dot your array *before* ConfigAggregator writes its cache.

-For an example, see the `[testMergesSubArrays()] test method.
+For an example, see the [testMergesSubArrays()] test method.

 [testMergesSubArrays()]: https://github.com/timdev/array-undot/blob/78b3bcea760f3a14510a4de3ef62de26de9ae1b1/tests/UndotterTest.php#L65-L108
 [mezzio]: https://github.com/mezzio/mezzio